LourencoMelo/ISEP-LAPR3-ESINF/Docs/Sprint3/US306/ReadMe.md

-# US306 I want to know the occupancy rate of each warehouse
+# US306 I want to know the occupancy rate of each warehouse and an \n estimate of the containers leaving the warehouse during the next 30 days
 ## Brief Description

 I want to know the occupancy rate of each warehouse and an \n estimate of the containers leaving the warehouse during the next 30 days